Guest Opinion Essay

 When adults tout anti-gay legislation, young people are listening

-LGBTQ+ Youth: Rainbow flag closeup with traditional style, pillared building in the background
+LGBTQ+ youth, students and Title IX: Rainbow flag closeup with traditional style, pillared building in the background

 Africa Studio/Shutterstock